 By drinking plenty of water your cat’s urinary tract will be flushed out, helping reduce the levels of bacteria and reducing the formation of crystals in the urine.

-Cats have a very sensitive sense of smell and chlorinated tap water may discourage them from drinking.
+Cats have a sensitive sense of smell, and chlorinated tap water may discourage them from drinking.
 They will only drink the bare minimum of water if they don’t think it tastes/smells right.

-As mentioned above, canned food is the best, which is helpful because it’s a great way to increase water intake and prevent urinary tract problems.
-You can also mix extra water into your cat’s canned food if she needs more.
+As mentioned above, wet food is the best, which is helpful because it’s a great way to increase water intake and prevent urinary tract problems.
+You can also mix extra water into your cat’s food if she needs more.